guhan/zerotociso/docs/USSECMODES.md

 US Government has approved security modes for systems with classified information.

 ## Dedicated
-  - Each user must have security clearance for all info
+  - Must have security clearance for _all_ info
-  - Each user must have access approval all info
+  - Must have access approval for _all_ info
-  - Each user must have a valid need
+  - Must have a _valid need_

 ## System High Mode
-  - Each user must have a valid security clearance
+  - Must have a valid security clearance
-  - Each user must have access approval _for all info_
+  - Must have access approval for _all_ info
   - Must have _need to know not for all_ information

 ## Compartmented
-- Each user must have security clearance for all info
+- Must have security clearance for _all_ info
-- Each user must have access approval _for just what they need_
+- Must have access approval _for just what they need_
 - Must have a _need to know for all_ information they have access to